kisha/authentication-passport-jwt-strategy-postgresql/readme.md

-# Authentication - Using JWT, Passport & Postgresql (for Techtonica Mentees) - Draft #1
+# Authentication - Using JWT, Passport & Postgresql (for Techtonica Mentees) - *Draft*

 ##### NOTE:  *This is an educational example.*